neha-official/neha-official.github.io/_posts/2014-07-31-society-has-dating-all-wrong.md

 category: relationships
 ---

 I read [this Wait But Why Article](https://waitbutwhy.com/2014/02/pick-life-partner.html){:target="_blank"} recently and couldn't help but highlight two *entirely* accurate concepts.
 I've directly quoted Tim below:

-## An obvious paradox between dating and pretty much everything else in life
+## A paradox between dating and pretty much everything else in life

 > > "If you’re running a business, conventional wisdom states that you’re a much more effective business owner if you study business in school, create well thought-out business plans, and analyze your business’s performance diligently.
 This is logical, because that’s the way you proceed when you want to do something well and minimize mistakes.
 > >